 - Actively listen when someone expresses a lived experience of marginalization, oppression, or hate

-- Personal sharing should be met with validation and confidentiality
+- Personal sharing should be met with validation and confidentiality - lessons learned can be shared, but exact stories cannot be.

-- Respect when someone does not want to reveal information
+- Respect when someone does not want to reveal information about themselves or others.

 Accountability and Reconciliation Practices